Making a withdrawal

 Retirement withdrawal

 You’ve made it to retirement!
-But before you move on to your next adventure in life, check out how to withdraw from your KiwiSaver account for your retirement.
+When you turn 65, you become eligible to withdraw your KiwiSaver savings for your retirement.

-When you turn 65, you become eligible to withdraw your KiwiSaver funds for your retirement.
-However, you can also choose to keep it in your account and continue to grow your money or you can choose to take money out, periodically, as you need it.
+But before you move on to your next adventure in life, check out how to make withdrawals from your Booster KiwiSaver Scheme.
+You can also choose to keep your savings in your KiwiSaver account and continue to grow your money or take it out periodically as you need it.

 You can choose to withdraw: